Chase Sapphire Reserve Versus Preferred – Which Is Best?

 - Primary rental car insurance provides reimbursement for damage resulting from collision or theft for rentals of 31 days.
 If you’re eligible, you’ll be reimbursed up to the actual cash value of most rental vehicles.

-The critical difference is the Preferred reimbursement is up to $75,000.
+The critical difference is that the Preferred reimbursement is up to $75,000.

 No Authorized User Fees